m3rashid/lol-lang/README.md

 ## lol lang

-Lol lang is an interpreted language with its syntax inspired from assembly
+Lol lang is a basic stack-based interpreted language with its syntax inspired from assembly.

 - Currently works only with integers
 - supports the following features